Edith Craig

 As a lesbian, an active campaigner for women's suffrage, and a woman working as a theatre director and producer, Edith Craig has been recovered by feminist scholars as well as theatre historians.
-Craig lived in a ménage à trois with the dramatist Christabel Marshall and the artist Clare 'Tony' Atwood from 1916 until her death.
+Craig lived in a ménage à trois with the dramatist Christabel Marshall and the artist Clare "Tony" Atwood from 1916 until her death.

 Early years

-Craig, like her younger brother, Edward, was illegitimate, as her mother, Ellen Terry, was still married to her first husband George Frederic Watts when she eloped with Craig's father, Edward William Godwin, in 1868.
-Craig was born the following year at Gustardwood common in Hertfordshire.
-Her birth name was Edith Godwin.
-The family lived in Fallows Green, Harpenden in Hertfordshire, designed by Godwin, until 1874.
-The couple separated in 1875.
-In 1877 Terry married her second husband, Charles Wardell, an actor with the stage name Charles Kelly with whom she had worked.
-During the marriage, the children took the name Wardell, but after Terry and Wardell separated in 1881, Edith and Edward changed their surname to Craig in 1883, partly to avoid the stigma of their illegitimate birth.
-She legally changed it in 1883 to Edith Ailsa Craig and was baptized Edith Ailsa Geraldine Craig in 1887.
+Craig's mother, Ellen Terry, was still married to George Frederic Watts when she left him to live with Edward William Godwin, in 1868.
+Craig, nicknamed Edy, was born the following year at Gustardwood common in Hertfordshire.
+The family lived in Fallows Green, Harpenden in Hertfordshire, designed by Godwin, until Terry left Godwin in 1875.
+In 1877 Terry married her second husband, Charles Clavering Wardell, an actor with the stage name Charles Kelly.
+Wardell was a kind stepfather, and Edith liked him very much, but he had a drinking problem.
+During the marriage, the children took the name Wardell.
+Terry and Wardell separated in 1881.
+Edith and her brother Edward changed their surname to Craig, partly to avoid the stigma of their illegitimate birth, after admiring Ailsa Craig, an island off the coast of Scotland, while there on holiday.
+She legally changed her name, and was baptised, Edith Ailsa Geraldine Craig (Geraldine after her godmother, Mrs Stephen Coleridge) in 1888.

 Craig was educated at Mrs Cole's school, a co-educational institution in Earls Court in London, then studied at Dixton Manor, Winchcombe, Gloucestershire, under Elizabeth Malleson, who introduced her to the suffrage movement, and later at the Royal Academy of Music.
-Craig made her first appearance on the stage in 1878 during the run of Olivia at the Royal Court Theatre.
+She held a certificate in piano from Trinity College London.
+Craig made her first appearance on the stage in 1878 during the run of Olivia at the Royal Court Theatre, in which her mother starred.
 She trained as a pianist under Alexis Hollander in Berlin, Germany, from 1887 to 1890.